 WHY SHOULD YOU DO A MANUAL TEST?

 The intent of the test is to actually pull the lever because that's how the device would be used during a fire.
-Someone would go to the device and pull it.
-The cheat for a pull station is someone uses a key on the face of the switch and opens that casing and then uses the toggle switch.
+The cheat test method for a pull station is to use a key on the face of the switch and opens that casing and then use the toggle switch.
 That's how we would reset a device after it has been activated, but we don't want to open the device up for testing because the intent is to actually pull the lever.
-That's for two reasons.
+That's for two reasons:

-The other thing is that we want to make sure it's securely mounted.
-So, during a fire, if we see flames or smell smoke, and our adrenaline kicks up a little bit, and we have a little bit more strength than we normally would have.
+Second, is we want to make sure it's securely mounted.
+During a fire, if we see flames or smell smoke, and our adrenaline kicks up a little bit, we have a little bit more strength than we normally would have.
 We want to make sure that when we go to pull the device, that no one gets hurt when they pull it and that it doesn't fall off the wall.
 This is why we actually pull the lever.
-Again, opening with a key switch to operate the little toggle switch inside is not a sufficient test.
+Opening with a key switch to operate the little toggle switch inside is not a sufficient test.